AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

 **Allow the component on templates**

-In the Template Editor, edit the Layout Container policy > Allowed Components > enable your Table component under "Guides - Custom".
+In the Template Editor, edit the Layout Container policy > Allowed Components > enable your Table component under **Guides - Custom**.

 The Authors can't add components until policies allow them.